 Life Insurance Settlement Policies-The Company accounts for its holdings of life insurance settlement policies in accordance with ASC 325-30, Investments in Insurance Contracts.
-For all policies purchased after June 30, 2023, the Company accounts for these under the fair value method.
-For policies purchased before June 30, 2023, the Company elected to use either the fair value method or the investment method (cost, plus premiums paid).
-The valuation method is chosen upon contract acquisition and is irrevocable.
+The Company accounts for life settlement policies purchased that we intend to hold to maturity at fair value and life settlement policies that we intend to trade in the near term at cost plus premiums paid.

 The Company follows ASC 820, Fair Value Measurements and Disclosures, in estimating the fair value of its life insurance policies held at fair value.
 ASC 820 defines fair value as an exit price representing the amount that would be received if an asset were sold or that would be paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
 As a basis for considering such assumptions, the guidance establishes a three-level, fair value hierarchy that prioritizes the inputs used to measure fair value.
 Level 1 relates to quoted prices in active markets for identical assets or liabilities.
-Level 2 relates to observable inputs other than quoted prices included in Level 1.
-Level 3 relates to unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+Level 2 relates to observable inputs other than quoted prices included in Level 3 relates to unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 The Company's valuation of life settlements is considered to be Level 3, as there is currently no active market where we are able to observe quoted prices for identical assets.
 The Company's valuation model incorporates significant inputs that are not observable.
-Refer to Note 10 for further details.
-For policies held at fair value, changes in fair value are reflected in the unaudited condensed consolidated statement of operations and comprehensive income under active management revenue in the period the change is calculated.
+See Note 10, "Fair Value Measurements."
+For policies held at fair value, changes in fair value are reflected in operations in the period the change is calculated.